WIKILEAKS RELEASE: Israel Intentionally Kept Gaza Economy on Brink of Collapse

 As you might imagine, life was– and still is– hell for the innocent people of Gaza.
 Israel says it has loosened its draconian embargo since international outcry over its excessively violent raid on a flotilla of humanitarian aid ships that killed nine activists last May.
 But Palestinians, and many international observers, say Gaza remains the “world’s largest open-air prison.”
 British Prime Minister David Cameron made waves last July when he declared that “Gaza cannot and must not be allowed to remain a prison camp.”

-Tagged 926 civilians killed, brink of collapse, David Cameron calls Gaza a prison, democratically elected, Gaza, Gaza blockade, Gaza embargo, Gaza flotilla raid, Gaza world's largest open-air prison, Hamas, humanitarian aid flotilla, Islamists, Israel, Israel kept Gaza on the brink of collapse, Israeli invasion, occupation, Operation Cast Lead, Palestine, Palestinians, Prime Minister Ehud Olmert, the idea is to put the Palestinians on a diet, US diplomatic cables, US embassy, Wikileaks
+Tagged david cameron gaza prison, Ehud Olmert, Gaza, Gaza flotilla raid, Gaza world's largest open-air prison, Hamas, Israel, Operation Cast Lead, Palestine, Palestinians, Palestinians on a diet, US diplomatic cables, Wikileaks